 - If your BAS is not up to date now is a good time to get in touch with your BAS Agent or Tax Agent to sort out your affairs.

-What Is The Maximum Amount And Is There Any Cut Off?
+What Is The Maximum Amount of the Cash Flow Boost That Your Business Can Get, And Is There Any Cut Off?

 The total available is $100,000 with a minimum of $20,000.